labcorp/Django-VAT-Boilerplate/README.md

 5. Profit...

 It will create 2 containers (front and back)
-**Tip**: Search for "awesome" is all files and change it with your new project's name.
+> **Tip**: Search for "awesome" is all files and change it with your new project's name.

+## Docker (production)
+0. Use template in `.env.example` to create environment variables
+1. Build with `docker build --no-cache -f Dockerfile -t IMAGE_NAME .`
+2. Deploy

 ## Debugging Django App in VSCode (.vscode folder included)
 Django App can be debugged attaching VSCode to the PTVSD server (launch.json is included in this boilerplate), so: